DelangTech/Email-Telegram-Notifier/README.md

 # 💻 Email Telegram Notifier

 Email Telegram Notifier is a lightweight desktop application that automatically monitors your email inbox and sends instant Telegram alerts whenever a new message arrives from a specified sender.
 Designed for simplicity and reliability, this tool bridges your email and Telegram channels to ensure you never miss important emails — even when you're away from your inbox.

-Built using Python and Eel, the app features a user-friendly interface where you can input your email server settings, authentication credentials, sender filters, and Telegram bot details.
-Once configured, the notifier runs in the background and keeps checking your inbox at defined intervals.
-When a matching email is detected, it sends a custom message to your Telegram chat instantly.
 ---

 ## 📦 Features